mishoo/UglifyJS/README.md

 - `evaluate` -- attempt to evaluate constant expressions

+- `arrows` (default `true`) -- convert ES5 style anonymous function expressions to arrow functions if permissible by language semantics.
+  Note: `arrows` requires that the `ecma` compress option is set to `6` or greater.

 - `booleans` -- various optimizations for boolean context, for example `!!a ? b : c → a ? b : c`